Alice in Wonderland (2010 video game): Reception

 The game was met with mostly positive reception upon release.
 GameRankings and Metacritic gave it a score of 78.82% and 78 out of 100 for the DS version; 70.50% and 69 out of 100 for the Wii version; and 63 out of 100 for the PC version.

-GameZone's Michael Lafferty gave the Wii version of the game a 7.5 rating out of 10, saying, "Graphically this game scores well, and though the overall gameplay is nothing that has not been experienced before, the game still has a nice rhythm to it.
-It is what it is – a game adaptation of a movie, slightly offbeat, but accessible."
+GameZone's Michael Lafferty gave the Wii version of the game a 7.5 rating out of 10, commending the graphics and gameplay, despite noting that the game does not bring anything new in the genre.
 On the other hand, GameSpot gave the game a 6 out of 10 "fair" rating.
 It noted some of the game's puzzle mechanics and "variety" as good points, while repetitive combat, bad voice acting, visual unevenness, and poor multiplayer were bad points.
 In comparison, the DS version of the game fared well, earning an 8.5 out of 10 or "Great" rating.
-For the DS, GameSpot criticized the combat and the occasional experience of not knowing what to do next.
-However, GameSpot praised the "visual direction," puzzles, characterization, humor, cleverness, and DSi features.
+For the DS, GameSpot criticized the combat and the occasional experience of not knowing what to do next, but praised the "visual direction", puzzles, characterization, humor, cleverness, and DSi features.